-Jones County Texas Posted almost 4 years ago
+Jones County Texas Posted over 4 years ago

-Milam County Texas Posted almost 4 years ago
+Milam County Texas Posted over 4 years ago

 My question is this.
 How do I cultivate sunn hemp to produce seeds for replanting?
 I'm located in Paraguay.
 High fertility, well drained soils.
 High annual precipitation.
 Here's my plan, tell me if there are any obvious flaws.
 I'll seed 2.5ha sunn hemp (crotalaria juncea) 5kg/ha seeding rate in October right alongside 65ha soybeans.
 Then harvested in february following paraquat burndown.
 These harvested crotalaria seeds will transfer directly from the combine to the grain drill and planted at 15kg/ha for a green manure which will be terminated with a roller crimper after 60 days.